dotnetoxford/PrizeDraw/Readme.md

-# Price Draw
+# Prize Draw

-This is a tool written for the .NET Oxford meetup for when we do price draws.
+This is a tool written for the .NET Oxford meetup for when we do prize draws.
 Whilst primarily written for .NET Oxford, it can be used by any meetup.

 ## Setup